Janethjepkogei/comp120-spring2016-team2-api/README.md

 are making due.
 Tina and her crew can host this on their own metal or pay for hosting if they want to handle more users.

+### Photo Uploading
+After researching possible ways to deal with them, our team decided to use S3 to store images that the user can upload with an incident.
+Instead of using our server as a middleman between client and S3, we originally wanted to retrieve a one-time-use upload link from S3 that would be passed to the front-end.
+Using this method, however, proved much more complicated than anticipated due to poor documentation.
+We are currently passing images from our front-end to our API, which then uploads the files to S3 and stores a link to the image in our database as part of the corresponding incident.
+The link allows anyone with it to view the image.
+File sizes are limited via nginx.

+## Final Leg: RabbitMQ and DigitalOcean

+### Message Queues
+For the final leg of this project, our team decided to implement message queue middleware.
+Message queues allow for further decoupling of the backend from the frontend and scalability.
+This also helps efficiency of information flow whenever there are spikes in the number of users using our app.

+### RabbitMQ
+RabbitMQ is a messaging broker that offers a common platform for our frontend and backend to send and receive messages.
+RabbitMQ uses the technology of websockets, so it makes real-time communications between our frontend and backend possible, and replaces our previous need to poll the server every few seconds.
+Some features that RabbitMQ offers include reliability, flexible routing, and a variety of plugins for specific needs.
+For our frontend, we had to use the Web-Stomp Plugin, which makes it possible to use RabbitMQ from web browsers by exposing the STOMP protocol over websockets.
+By using this plugin, we can simply follow the STOMP protocol to receive incoming messages from the backend.
+For our backend, we simply create a queue called "incidents" for each client we are communicating with, and send new and edited incidents through a fanout exchange (the fanout exchange simply a type of routing that sends the same information to every queue).

+### Digital Ocean
+Several weeks before the final project was due, we noticed some inconsistencies with the server that was hosting our backend.
+We decided to use digital ocean to host and redo the server-side of the app.
+We did this as a team so that more members would get experience with setting up a server, and so that we would produce a server we can all understand and access.
+Furthermore, creating this server allowed us to demonstrate how easy it was to swap out one server with another, without needing to change things about the frontend or RabbitMQ.
+This highlights the independence of the backend and frontend and modularity that RabbitMQ implies.

 ## Contributors
 - [Max Ettelson](http://github.com/mdettelson)
 - [Chris Hinstorff](http://github.com/chinstorff)